-WE ASSUME THAT: OUR LEVEL OF UNCERTAINTY RISK IMPACT WHAT WE WILL DO There will be variations in prices from the retendering of major contracts, in addition to variations recognised in this Plan.
+We assume that: Our level of Risk Impact What we will do uncertainty There will be variations in prices from the retendering of major contracts, in addition to variations recognised in this Plan.
 Low/Medium That the variations may exceed budget.
 Medium Monitor the market and ensure robust procurement practices are applied to our tendering processes.